ChaymaeBenayad/ChaymaeBenayad/README.md

 # ✍️ About Me :
-- 🔭 I’m currently working on **Trivia Quiz**.
-It is a web app created to test knowledge in common topics.
+- 🔭 I’m currently working on **Expensio**.
+It is a web app created to keep track of your monthly expenses.
 It is developed using **ReactJS**.
-You can check it out <a href="https://github.com/ChaymaeBenayad/Trivia-Quiz">here</a>

 - 👯 I’m looking to collaborate on **open source projects**